-Often, collaborative learning is used as an umbrella term for a variety of approaches in education that involve joint intellectual effort by students or students and teachers, by engaging individuals in interdependent learning activities.
-Many have found this to be beneficial in helping the technical education students to learn effectively and efficiently than if they were to learn independently.
-Some positive results from collaborative learning activities include that students are able to learn from more materials by engaging with one another and making sure everyone understands, students retain more information from thoughtful discussion, and students have a more positive attitude about learning and working with each other in the classroom or at the technical education workshop.
+Many at times, collaborative learning is used as an umbrella term for a variety of approaches in education that involve joint intellectual effort by students or students and teachers by engaging individual in interdependent learning activities.
+Many have found this to be beneficial in helping the technical education students to learn effectively and efficiently than if the students were to learn independently.
+Some positive results from collaborative learning activities are students are able to learn more material by engaging with one another and making sure everyone understands, students retain more information from thoughtful discussion, and students have a more positive attitude about learning and working with each other in the classroom or at the technical education workshop.

-However, among the institutions that provide technical education in Nigeria are the Technical Colleges.
-Technical colleges impart necessary skills that lead to the production of craftsmen, technicians, brick laying and concrete workers, who are enterprising and self-reliant (FRN, 2004).
-Programmes offered in technical colleges are skill oriented and performance-based such as brick laying and concrete work (Odu, 2012).
-These programmes allow for effective training and assessment of craftsmen in a wide range of trade subjects that help the students to achieve various instructional objectives in different domains of learning (Odu, 2012).
-This is better achieved with the implementation of collaborative learning.
+However, among the institutions that provide technical education in Ghana are the technical colleges.
+Technical colleges impart necessary skills that lead to the production of craftmen, technicians, block laying and concrete workers, enterprising and self-reliant (FRN, 2004).
+Programmes offered in technical colleges are skill oriented and performance-based such as block laying and concrete work (Odu, 2012).
+These programmes allow for effective training and assessment of craftmen in a wide range of trade subjects that help the students to achieve various instructional objectives in different domains of leaning (Odu, 2012).
+This is more achieved with the implementation of collaborative learning.

 The national curriculum for technical colleges centers around the psychomotor domain with relevant emphasis on cognitive and affective domain (FRN, 2004; NBTE, 2003).
 By implication, much attention is focused on psychomotor or practical component of studies in technical colleges but this is done without looking at the relevant emphasis on critical areas of cognitive and affective components.
-The psychomotor component requires that appropriate materials necessary for effective training of the craftsmen in their chosen trade must be available.
-The availability and effective utilization of materials with collaborative learning help to achieve the skills of technical education as outlined in the National Policy on Education (FRN, 2004), and this includes: to provide trained manpower in applied science, technology and business particularly at the craft, advance craft and technical task analysis.
+The psychomotor component requires that the appropriate materials that are necessary for effective training of the craftmen in his or her chosen trade must be available.
+The availability and effective utilization of materials with collaborative learning would help to achieve the skills of technical education as outlined in the National Policy on Education (FRN, 2004), and this includes: to provide trained manpower in applied science, technology and business particularly at the craft, advance craft and technical task analysis.

-Technical college is an institution where students are taught skills including brick laying and concreting.
-Upon completion of their courses they are employed, or they choose further studies.
-A technical college, according to Odu (2012) is that institution which provides thorough training with the adequate knowledge and skill for gainful employment under the guidance of a teacher in a related occupation such as building technology, using workshops as work places for practices.
-Technical colleges play vital roles in Nigeria.
-They train and produce technicians for industry, impart vital technical skills in the youths, help towards the goal of self employment and job creation and in the struggle toward technological advancement and acquisition.
-Through the technical colleges, youths acquire such skills as skilled technicians, bricklaying and concreting, carpentry, painting, and auto mechanics, electrical/electronic technicians and skilled vocational nurses.
-N.B.T.E., (2003) defines technical education as that aspect of education which leads to the acquisition of practical and applied skills as well as basic scientific knowledge.
-Technical education provides opportunities for the mastery of skills and knowledge in selected occupations as well as in the development of personality for useful living.
+Technical college is an institution where students are taught skills including block laying and concreting, upon completion of their courses and are employed or they choose further studies.
+Technical college, according to Odu (2012) is that institution which provides thorough training with the adequate knowledge and skill for gainful employment under the guidance of a teacher in a related occupation such as building technology, using workshops as work places for practices.
+The technical colleges play vital roles in our society.
+They train and produce technicians for industry, impart vital technical skills in the youths, helps towards the goal of self employment and job creation and in the struggle toward technological advancement and acquisition.
+Through the technical colleges, youths acquire such skills as skilled technicians, blocklaying and concreting, carpentry, painting, and auto mechanics, electrical/electronic technicians and skilled vocational nurses.
+N.B.T.E., (2003) defined technical education as that aspect of education which leads to the acquisition of practical and applied skills as well as basic scientific knowledge.
+Technical education provides opportunities for the mastery skills and knowledge in selected occupations as well as for the development of personality for useful living.